Stratfield Mortimer: Mortimer Common

 The main settlement in this parish is Mortimer Common which has a surgery, dentist, pharmacy, a post office, a hardware shop, Co-op supermarket, Morrisons convenience store, travel agent, Chinese/fish and chips take away, the Church of England parish church of St John the Evangelist and Mortimer Methodist Church.
+St John's Church was built in 1881 by Richard Benyon of Englefield House.

 Next to the church is St John's Infant School, now federated with St. Mary's Junior School which is down the hill, nearer the station.
 At the centre of Mortimer Common, in The Fairground, are 20 acres of land managed by the parish council for public recreation.

 The large house, Mortimer Hill, is the historic home of the Hunter family.
 There are three pubs in the village, each on one of the three main roads through the village: The Horse and Groom in The Street opposite Mortimer Fairground, The Victoria Arms in Victoria Road and The Turner's Arms in West End Road.
 A new Mortimer village hall with a cricket pavilion has been constructed on the Fairground, it is available for hire.
 There is also the St John's Hall, that houses the Mortimer Pre-School, holds amateur dramatic shows and is available for hire.